Lachik

-The Lachik, also known as the Lashi or Lacid, are a Kachin sub-tribe and ethnic group who speak the Lashi language.
+The Lachik, also known as the Lashi or Lacid,' are a Kachin sub-tribe and ethnic group who speak the Lashi language.
 The Kachin people are a confederation of six ethnic groups.

-The majority of Lachik people live in northern Burma's Kachin State, Shan State, and western Yunnan.
+The majority of Lachik people live in northern Myanmar's Kachin State, Shan State, and western Yunnan.

 Dress

 Lachik costumes differ from other Kachin sub-tribes and have specific meaning.